 Our students are adults like you, interested in earning a valuable education at the graduate level, but doing so in a flexible environment that enables them to continue their professional and personal lives.
 As our student population continues to grow, it becomes increasingly diverse.

-- The average GPA for students admitted for the fall 2010 semester is 3.39
+- The average GPA for students admitted for the spring 2014 semester is 3.3

-- Our students come from 36 states and 86 countries
+- Our students come from all 50 states and 34 countries

 While each program varies in the courses offered, you will learn from experts who can bring real-life lessons into the classroom and teach you how, in turn, to apply them to your personal and professional endeavors.

 Johns Hopkins is a community committed to sharing values of diversity and inclusion in order to achieve and sustain excellence.
 We firmly believe that we can best promote excellence by recruiting and retaining a diverse group of students, faculty and staff and by creating a climate of respect that is supportive of their success.
 This climate for diversity, inclusion and excellence is critical to attaining the best research, scholarship, teaching and other strategic goals of the University.
 Taken together these values are recognized and supported fully by the Johns Hopkins Institutions leadership at all levels.
 Further, we recognize that the responsibility for excellence, diversity and inclusion lies with all of us at the Institutions: leadership, administration, faculty, staff and students.